 One study from 2024 synthesized an eco-friendly crack sealant incorporating WEO and crumb rubber.
 The development supports a reduced environmental footprint and improved adhesion in repaired cracks.
 Laboratory research at the Illinois Center for Transportation assesses microcapsule-based self-healing in both flexible and rigid pavements.
 The study examines capsule survival through construction processes, dosing strategies, and crack healing kinetics in real pavement contexts.

 Nanomaterials and polymer enhancers imbue sealing compounds with improved adhesion, elastic behavior, and durability.
 A 2025 review of sealing materials underscores how the strategic addition of nanomaterials advances adhesive strength, resilience to thermal cycling, and crack bridging capability.
-Rumors of self‐healing asphalt using recycled oil capsules suggest potential lifespan extension of up to 30 percent through microcrack repair.
+Emerging studies into self‐healing asphalt using recycled oil capsules suggest potential lifespan extension of up to 30% through microcrack repair.

 What Challenges Arise in Deploying Self-Healing Crack Sealers?